 either designate a member of the team to keep time or designate an additional student to keep time as a designated time keeper.

 provide its own transportation to and from the competition sites for state and regional tournaments.
-In 2018, all costs (including travel) for national competition is the responsibility of the team attending.
+All costs (including travel) for national competition, is the responsibility of the team attending.

 obtain the support of the principal or school administrator for entry into the project.